 The plan on the table is mild by restructuring standards.
 It would stretch out when debts come due, lower the interest paid along the way and grant long grace periods, but it stops short of forcing losses on lenders or wiping out debt.

-Live Company IntelligenceBuys Into Braskem’s Debt, Raising the Stakes in Its Rescue — the full investor dossierInside: live share price, peer benchmarks and the latest Rio Times coverage on the company.
+Live Company IntelligenceBraskem S.A — the full investor dossierInside: live share price, market cap, three-year financials, valuation, ESG and peer benchmarks — plus the latest Rio Times coverage.

 Rio Times · Live Ticker Intelligence